a-gubskiy/X.Web.MetaExtractor/README.md

 ## Breaking Changes

-- **Metadata class was changes**: The `Content` field has been removed from the `Metadata` class.
+- **Metadata class was changed**: The `Content` field has been removed from the `Metadata` class.
 Ensure to update your code to reflect this change if you were using the `Content` field.
 - **Description Extraction Logic**: The `Extractor` class now only extracts the description from meta tags, without attempting to parse the content of the page.
-Adjust your implementation if it relied on content parsing for the description.
+- **New WebPage Model**: The library now returns a `WebPage` model with comprehensive information including links found on the page.
+- **Link Extraction**: Added support for extracting and processing all hyperlinks from web pages.

 ## Features

 - Extract meta information from any web page URL.
+- Extract and process hyperlinks from web pages.
 - Support for multiple HTTP libraries:
   - Flurl
   - FsHttp
   - RestSharp
 - Detect the language of the page content.

 ## Installation